 The bonus amounts paid under this plan to our named executive officers are reflected in the Summary Compensation Table in the "Non-Equity Incentive Compensation" column.
-For our named executive officers who participated in the plan, the target levels of EVA and potential bonus payments, as well as actual results achieved, are described in the "Grants of Plan-Based Awards" section following the Summary Compensation Table.
+For our named executive officers who participated in the plan, the target levels of EVA and potential annual incentive bonus payments, as well as actual results achieved, are described in the "Grants of Plan-Based Awards" section following the Summary Compensation Table.
+Bonus amounts earned under the EVA annual incentive plan for fiscal 2014 were paid in cash.

-In addition to the incentive bonus under the plan based on EVA, Mr. Culp, IV also participates in an incentive plan that can result in additional bonus of up to \$10,000 per fiscal quarter to Mr. Culp, IV based on the CHF division achieving certain levels of improvement in inventory turns.
+In addition to the incentive bonus under the plan based on EVA, Mr. Culp, IV also participates in an incentive plan for management of the CHF division that can result in additional bonus of up to \$12,000 per fiscal quarter to Mr. Culp, IV based on the CHF division achieving certain levels of improvement in adjusted gross profit or reductions in days of finished goods stock in inventory.